codex-team/reactions/README.md

 ### Simplified initialization

-* connect reactions.js to your html page in script tag
+1 Connect reactions.js script to your page
-* create instance of Reactions using
+2 Create an instance of Reactions using

 ```javascript
 new Reactions({parent: '', title: '', reactions: []});